hemzaz/nvidia-acceleration-on-ubuntu/README.md

 ### <a id="requirements">Requirements and preparation

 This repo was created and tested for NVIDIA graphics on Ubuntu 20.04.4 (Focal) running Xorg (x11).
-The NVIDIA proprietary driver version 470.57 or higher is required via `Software & Updates` > `Additional Drivers`.
+The NVIDIA proprietary driver version 470.57 or higher is required via "Software & Updates" > "Additional Drivers".

 In addition, enable modeset for the `nvidia-drm` module.
 This is a requirement for the NVDEC-enabled VA driver.